Now we come to examining the major alignment centres that have emerged into prominence in the making of the map.

 There's no clear rule about what makes a major node.
 Stone circles are undoubtedly important nodes.
 But look at quoits, and one or two are major alignment nodes (Lanyon and West Lanyon Quoits) while others aren't.

 Most menhirs have one, two or three alignments intersecting them, while others are definite network centres with far more alignments - four, five, six or seven.
-To some menhirs no alignments have yet been found.
-So sites suchas menhirs can have quite variable significance in the wider alignment system.
+So sites such as menhirs can have quite variable significance in the wider alignment system.

 As mentioned earlier (here), different people’s perceptions yield rather different results in the discovery of alignments.
 But the deciding factor is the accuracy of alignments and also a fair judgement of their plausibility in each individual case.